 A TARIC Code is the full commodity code used when importing to the European Union.
 Dutify provides TARIC Codes as HS Codes.

 GRI (General Rules for Interpretation) are a set of rules that customs authorities follow to determine the classification of goods within the tariff.
 The rules are published and maintained by the WCO (World Customs Organization), and are publicly available on the World Customs Organization website.

 Nomenclature is a system that names and terms within a specific field.

 ECCN (Export Control Classification Number) numbers are five character alpha-numeric codes that are assigned to goods to determine whether a license is required to export the product from the United States.
 ECCN codes are maintained by the United States Commerce Department and are principally concerned with whether a product is “dual-use” (has both civilian and military applications).
-More information can be found here.
+More information can be found on the trade.gov website.